 Chapter 2: Literature Review

-Introductio
+Introduction

+This research project focuses on the following question.
+In terms of nurturing creativity and imagination through arts education, what is the role of curriculum design within Mission Ministry Philippines pre-schools?

-, this literature review will explore progressions of early childhood development and arts education within both a global and national context.
-It will explore how informed by creative theory. t will explore the development and progression of the field of creative pedagogy and its role in informing educational practices and process. explore the role of culture and context, as they inform the role of environment in informing learning.
-Finally this review will examine the strengths and challenges usin case studies within an educational research context.
+To this end, this literature review will explore progressions and trends of early childhood development and arts education within both a global and national (Filipino) context.
+It will first explore how curriculum design is informed by creative theory.
+Secondly, it will explore the development and progression of the field of creative pedagogy and its role in informing educational practices and process.
+Thirdly, it will explore the role of culture and context, as they inform the role of environment in informing learning.
+Finally, this review will examine the strengths and challenges of using case studies within an educational research context.

 Global Early Childhood Education Development

-The importance of (ECE) on a global scale has been a rich discussion in much of the developed world since the 1960’sthe World Conference on Education for All in 1990 in Jomtien, Thailand represented a major shift, which has resulted in the advancement and development of on a global level.
+The importance of Early Childhood Education (ECE) on a global scale has been a rich discussion in much of the developed world since the 1960’s.
+However, it was the World Conference on Education for All in 1990 in Jomtien, Thailand that represented a major shift, which has resulted in the advancement and development of Early Childhood Education on a global level.
 Several key themes that emerge are questions of public vs. private provision, educational objectives, and impacts on the child.
-Goals and objectives range from supporting physical development and health of the child, to academic develop and school readiness skills.
-Kamerman notes significant challenges to the further development of result from unclear understanding of benefits, unclear roles of stakeholders, and ambiguity of defining the field of education itself.
-Nonoyama-Tarumi further concludes that this ambiguity stems f the diversity of approach to early childhood intervention.
+Goals and objectives range from supporting physical development and health of the child, to academic development and school readiness skills.
+Kamerman (2006) notes that significant challenges to the further development of Early Childhood Education results from an unclear understanding of its benefits, unclear roles of stakeholders, and ambiguity of defining the field of education itself.
+Nonoyama-Tarumi (2010) further concludes that this ambiguity stems from the diversity of approaches to early childhood intervention.